Subscribe to our newsletter to get alerts about new posts, local news, and industry insights.

 And don’t forget to ask other people for their business cards and brochures as well.
 Use them to take notes about people so you don’t forget the details when it’s time to follow up.

-Don’t start networking until you’ve practiced your ice-breaker introduction and elevator pitch for a variety of people.
-Tailor your conversations to each event and person, and be mindful of presenting yourself as professionally as possible.
+Always tailor your conversations to each event and person, and be mindful of presenting yourself as professionally as possible.

 One of the biggest challenges for many people when it comes to networking is starting conversations with strangers.
 Here are some simple conversation starters that can help you feel more confident when you approach a new person:

 Don’t forget that when you’re networking, you should try to build relationships through your conversations, not business opportunities.
 Try to be useful and helpful without focusing on closing a deal.
 In addition, think about your body language and actions while you’re networking.
 Ask questions, smile, and make eye contact.
 If name tags were given, wear yours, and use other people’s names when you speak to them.

 Most importantly, don’t start networking until you’ve practiced your conversation starters, ice-breaker introduction, and elevator pitch for a variety of people and situations.

 You should establish clear goals and develop a plan to reach those goals for every networking opportunity or event that you participate in.
 For example, you may set a goal to speak with a certain number of cultivation license holders or to meet a specific cannabis industry influencer.

 In order to develop your goals and plans, you’ll need to research each event you attend in advance and get an idea of who will be there, what the focus of the event is, and who the event is for.
 This is crucial so you can tailor your goals, plan, ice-breaker introduction, and elevator pitch to be as relevant and useful as possible.